kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit allows for copying files or folders to component node groups as desired.
 This can be useful when additional files are required for setup such as SSL certificates.

-:warning:&nbsp; **This is an advanced feature and it must be used with caution**.
+:exclamation:&nbsp; **This is an advanced feature and it must be used with caution**.
 Adding custom files may lead to various unintended consequences or broken environments if not used carefully.

 Setting up common files is straightforward.
 All that's required is for you to have the files ready in a location that's reachable by Ansible on the machine it's running on and then configuring Ansible to copy the files or folder from that location to a specified one on the node group as follows: